Deb77/Vaxitrack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project was created keeping in mind the difficulty faced in keeping track with paper records.
-It is a website which helps doctors to view their patients vaccination records in a systematic way and helps parents to keep a track of thier children's vaccination records, i.e, 2 different types of systems(admin and user) are implemented.
+This project was created keeping in mind the difficulty faced in tracking with paper records.
+Vaxitrack is a website which helps doctors view their patients vaccination records in a systematic way and helps parents to keep a track of thier children's vaccination records, i.e, 2 different types of systems(admin and user) are implemented.

 Working: